NIH Grants Policy Statement

 The requirements concerning disclosure of financial conflicts of interest (see Public Policy Requirements, Objectives, and Other Appropriation Mandates—Financial Conflict of Interest in IIA) do not apply to Federal employees and/or Federal agencies.
 All other Public Policy Requirements described in IIA apply to Federal grantees.

-NIH grants to DoD normally will be paid by U.S. Treasury check after submission of the appropriate interagency form to OFM, NIH.
-Payments to all other Federal departments and agencies generally will be accomplished by interagency agreements between agencies .
+NIH grants to DoD normally will be paid by U.S. Treasury check after submission of the appropriate interagency form to OFM, NIH for awards made prior to October 1, 2013.
+For awards made after that date, payment to all other Federal departments and agencies will be made through PMS.

 Allowable and unallowable costs under grants to Federal institutions will be determined by the established policies of the institution, consistently applied to both its own activities and to grant-supported activities, and the requirements of this subsection.
 In the absence of a governing organizational policy, the cost principles for State, local, and Indian tribal governments (OMB Circular A-87) will apply.